 Republic of Macedonia Country Report

-Despite a number of initiatives, North Macedonia’s bureaucracy remains complex and inefficient, which has a direct effect on business performance.
+Despite a number of initiatives, North Macedonia's bureaucracy remains complex and inefficient.
 Corruption in the public administration and judiciary is likely to remain an obstacle for businesses.
-Labour legislation favours employers and strikes rarely affect private companies.
+Labour legislation favours employers.
+Strikes usually affect individual companies and are unlikely to spread across sectors.
 Major cargo disruption due to industrial action in the transport sector is unlikely.
 Despite increases in large-scale investment programmes, the transport infrastructure is still relatively underdeveloped.
 International funding has a significant role in financing infrastructural projects.
 The country is likely to continue receiving EU funds for transport infrastructure projects.

-The risk of low-level terrorist attacks by ethnic Albanian militants in northern and western parts of FYR Macedonia has reduced.
+The risk of low-level terrorist attacks by ethnic Albanian militants in northern and western parts of North Macedonia has reduced.
 Government and police buildings and personnel have previously been key targets.
 Provided that there were reports that returnee fighters from the ranks of the Islamic State in Syria in Iraq are present around Skopje, the risk of an attack by a lone actor exists.
 On the other hand, the likelihood of well-planned Jihadist attacks to be conducted in the country is still low.
 Law enforcement and intelligence capacity to tackle terrorist activities in the case of returnees is still limited, but is likely to see improvements.

 Vaccinations required to enter the country